alecsharpie/alecsharpie.github.io/README.md

-# my_portfolio
+# My Portfolio
- A static site to communicate my work experience and projects
+ A static site to communicate my projects & experience.